Sapiens-OSS/sapiens-modding-wiki/docs/docs/scripting/handling-input.md

 The next step is actually listening to your action.
 This can be done using...

 ::: danger Oh-no!
 This wiki page isn't done.
-If you know what you're doing, feel free to contribute.
+But you can help!
+Click the 'Edit Page' button at the bottom.
 :::